The Landscape of problematic papers in the field of non-coding RNA: Results

-To determine whether problematic papers are concentrated in specific ncRNAs, we identified the symbols of miRNAs and lncRNAs from their titles and abstracts.
-Our analysis of miRNAs revealed that a total of $71,896$ articles referenced them, with $2,399$ of these being retracted (including 994 confirmedly relating to paper mill), resulting in a retraction rate of $3.34\%$ (Fig. \ref{fig:RNA_retracted} (A)).
-For lncRNAs, $27,895$ articles mentioned them, with $1,129$ being retracted (including $430$ confirmedly relating to paper mill), which corresponds to a retraction rate of $4.03\%$ (Fig. \ref{fig:RNA_retracted} (B)).
-Both retraction rates are clearly higher than the $1.92\%$ observed in the ncRNA field \cite{bioRxiv:ncRNA}.
+We first examined whether problematic papers were concentrated in specific named ncRNAs.
+Among the $71,896$ papers that referenced individual microRNAs, $2,399$ were retracted, including $994$ linked to paper mills, corresponding to a retraction rate of $3.3\%$ (Fig. \ref{fig:RNA_retracted}A).
+Among the $27,985$ papers that referenced individual lncRNAs, $1,129$ were retracted, including $430$ linked to paper mills, corresponding to a retraction rate of $4.0\%$ (Fig. \ref{fig:RNA_retracted}B).
+Both rates were above the field-wide ncRNA retraction rate of $1.92\%$ \cite{bioRxiv:ncRNA}.